hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 **Discuss this on [Facebook](https://www.facebook.com/aaron.hertzmann/posts/10158397419855802) or [Twitter](https://twitter.com/AaronHertzmann/status/1259161919518150663?s=20).**

-_This post benefited from online discussions with many people with many different viewpoints, including Keenan Crane, Alyosha Efros, Sylvain Paris, Olga Sorkine-Horning, Amir Vaxman, Etienne Vouga, and the commenters on the original Facebook post._
+_This post benefited from online discussions with many people with many different viewpoints, including Keenan Crane, Alyosha Efros, Sylvain Paris, Olga Sorkine-Horning, Amir Vaxman, Etienne Vouga, and the commenters on the original Facebook post.
+I have made edits to this page after originally posting it, based on comments and feedback.
+[Revision history is here](https://github.com/hertzmann/hertzmann.github.io/blob/master/_posts/2020-05-08-siggraph-as-conference.md)_